For further articles on these topics:

-Anyhow, one of the fun parts of having a blog hosted by WordPress is the ‘stats’ page which is basically a page on the backend of our website that says – today some people looked at your site and this is where they came from or what they searched for to find you.
+Anyhow, one of the fun parts of having a blog hosted by WordPress is the ‘stats’ page, which is basically a page on the backend of our website that says – Today some people looked at your site and this is where they came from or what they searched for to find you.
 A much wiser blog-person would probably analyze these statistics and use them to their advantage in an effort to reach a wider audience.
-Sadly, we don’t have time for grief-blog domination because, so little time and so many versions of Just Dance.
+Sadly, we don’t have time for grief-blog domination because, well, there's so little time and so many versions of Just Dance.

-Shock, numbness, sadness, despair, loneliness, isolation, difficulty concentrating, forgetfulness, irritability, anger, increased or decreased appetite, fatigue or sleeplessness, guilt, regret, depression, anxiety, crying, headaches, weakness, aches, pains, yearning, worry, frustration, detachment, isolation, questioning faith – oh my!
+Shock, numbness, sadness, despair, loneliness, isolation, difficulty concentrating, forgetfulness, irritability, anger, increased or decreased appetite, fatigue or sleeplessness, guilt, regret, depression, anxiety, crying, headaches, weakness, aches, pains, yearning, worry, frustration, detachment, questioning faith – Oh my!

-Unfortunately, there's just no way to predict how someone will react to grief and the range of 'normal’ is huge.
+Unfortunately, there's just no way to predict how someone will react to grief... and the range of 'normal’ is huge.
 Your grief won't necessarily look like anyone else’s nor will it follow the same timeline.
-Yes, grief makes you crazy.

 Well, I don’t have any inspirational words of sympathy, but I do have some insight.
 In the immediate aftermath of grief, genuine words of kindness and compassion will resonate far deeper with a griever than an inspirational platitude.

-Another important point, if your husband was also their father or someone they were close with then they are grieving as well.
+Another important point, if your husband was also their father or someone they were close with, then they are grieving as well.
 Believe it or not, a death in the family can often drive people further apart instead of bringing them together.
 There are many reasons why this is true, but one of the main reasons is because everyone grieves differently and it can be hard for brothers, sisters, sons, and daughters to understand why their family members are acting so odd.
-Grief makes us self-centered, which makes it even more difficult to step outside of oneself and into another's shoes.
-Conflicts arise with regards to how, what, and when to deal with belongings, emotions, dating, holidays, etc. This post on family fighting after a death may be helpful if you find you’re experiencing some of these conflicts.
+Grief can make people a little self-fouced, which isn't always a bad thing, but it does make it more difficult to step outside of oneself and into another's shoes.

 You could try!
 We'll be here when it catches up to you.

 Grief brings up a lot of unexpected emotions for those close to the death and even for those twice removed.
-I will point out that you aren't feeling "someone else's" grief, you are feeling your own grief.
-Don't worry, it's normal to have an emotional response to a death even if it's someone you hardly knew.
-Here are a few reasons why…
+I will point out that you aren't feeling "someone else's" grief, you are having your own reaction.
+Don't worry, it's normal to have an emotional response to a death... even if it's someone you hardly knew.
+Here are a few reasons why:

 - When you see friends and family struggle with a death, you empathize with them.
 It hurts to see the people you love hurting.